memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ### Setting up the manifest repository and file

 For our workspace structure, we're using what's known as a ["T2 star topology"](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#topologies-supported): In such a topology, the _manifest repository_ does not only contain the _manifest file(s)_ but also contains all application files.
-If you'd move your application code to a separate repository, populated in turn again using a "project" in the manifest file, you'd end up with Zephyr's documentation calls a "T3: forest topology".

 We have all of our application code ready in the `app` folder, so let's go ahead, create an empty `app/west.yml` and make the `app` folder our manifest repository: